mikeroyal/Game-Console-Dev-Guide/README.md

 [Intel® AI Analytics Toolkit](https://software.intel.com/content/www/us/en/develop/tools/oneapi/ai-analytics-toolkit.html) is a toolkit that helps you achieve end-to-end performance for AI workloads.

 [Intel® Distribution of OpenVINO™ Toolkit](https://software.intel.com/content/www/us/en/develop/tools/openvino-toolkit.html) is a toolkit that you help you harness the full potential of AI across multiple Intel® architectures.

-[System76 Firmware](https://github.com/pop-os/system76-firmware) is a software package that has a CLI(command-line inferface) tool for installing firmware updates.
-Also, included is the system76-firmware-daemon package, which has a systemd service that exposes a DBUS API for handling firmware updates.

-[Firmware Manager](https://github.com/pop-os/firmware-manager) is a generic framework and GTK UI for firmware updates from [system76-firmware](https://github.com/pop-os/system76-firmware) and [fwupd](https://github.com/fwupd/fwupd), written in Rust.

-[Heimdall](https://github.com/Benjamin-Dobell/Heimdall) is a cross-platform open-source tool suite used to flash firmware (aka ROMs) onto Samsung mobile devices.

-[Nexmon](https://github.com/seemoo-lab/nexmon) is a C-based firmware patching framework for Broadcom/Cypress WiFi chips that enables you to write your own firmware patches, for example, to enable monitor mode with radiotap headers and frame injection.

-[Firmware Analysis Toolkit](https://github.com/attify/firmware-analysis-toolkit) is a toolkit built in order to help security researchers analyze and identify vulnerabilities in IoT and embedded device firmware.
-This is built in order to use for the ["Offensive IoT Exploitation"](https://www.attify-store.com/collections/training/products/offensive-iot-exploitation) training conducted by [Attify](https://attify.com/).

-[Firmware Analysis and Comparison Tool](https://github.com/fkie-cad/FACT_core) is a tool intended to automate most of the firmware analysis process.
-It unpacks arbitrary firmware files and processes several analyses.
-Additionally, it can compare several images or single files.

-[Mellanox firmware update and query utility](https://www.mellanox.com/support/firmware/mlxup-mft) is a utility that enables scanning the server machine for available Mellanox adapters and indicates whether firmware update is required for each adapter.

-[Mellanox FlexBoot](https://www.mellanox.com/products/adapter-software/flexboot) is a multiprotocol remote boot technology that delivers unprecedented flexibility in how IT Managers can provision or repurpose their datacenter servers.
-FlexBoot enables remote boot over InfiniBand or Ethernet using Boot over InfiniBand, over Ethernet, or Boot over iSCSI (Bo-iSCSI).
-Combined with Virtual Protocol Interconnect (VPI) technologies available in ConnectX®-3 and onwards adapters, FlexBoot gives IT Managers the flexibility to deploy servers with one adapter card into InfiniBand or Ethernet networks with the ability to boot from LAN or remote storage targets.

 # File systems & Storage
 [Back to the Top](https://github.com/mikeroyal/Game-Console-Dev-Guide#table-of-contents)